Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Results

 To demonstrate the wide applicability of the undercut process, two other types of resonant modulators were fabricated, both with and without thermal undercut.
 The first device is a lateral junction microring modulator with a radius of 20 \si{\micro\meter}.
-The micrograph of this microring modulator with thermal undercut is shown in Fig.~\ref{fig:rings}a.
+The micrograph of this microring modulator with thermal undercut is shown in Fig.~\ref{fig:rings}b.
 The thermo-optic phase shifter is located concentrically inside the ring.
-Trench openings were placed both inside and outside the microring and alongside the access waveguide.
-The second device is a racetrack-style ring modulator; a micrograph of a representative device is shown in Fig.~\ref{fig:rings}d.
+Trench openings were placed both inside and outside the microring and alongside the access waveguide, as shown in the schematic in Fig.~\ref{fig:rings}a.
+The second device is a racetrack-style ring modulator; a micrograph of a representative device is shown in Fig.~\ref{fig:rings}f.
 A linear thermo-optic phase shifter is located internal to the ring along the straight access section.
 The PN-junction for high-speed modulation is located along the opposite straight section.
-For this modulator design, trench openings were placed both internally and externally along the straight sections of the ring and alongside the access waveguide.
-The \text{$P_{\pi}$} measured across a wafer is shown for the non-undercut microring modulator and racetrack ring modulator in Fig.~\ref{fig:rings}b and Fig.~\ref{fig:rings}e, respectively.
-The \text{$P_{\pi}$} wafer maps of the undercut microring and racetrack modulators are displayed in Fig.~\ref{fig:rings}c. and Fig.~\ref{fig:rings}f, respectively.
-We see an average tuning efficiency improvement of 25.1, from 100.01 mW without undercut to 3.98 mW with undercut for the microring modulator.
-In the case of the racetrack-style ring modulator, the tuning efficiency improvement on average is 48.1, from 63.11 mW without undercut to 1.31 mW with undercut.
+For this modulator design, trench openings were placed both internally and externally along the straight sections of the ring and alongside the access waveguide, as shown in the schematic in Fig.~\ref{fig:rings}e.
+The \text{$P_{\pi}$} measured across a wafer is shown for the non-undercut microring modulator and racetrack ring modulator in Fig.~\ref{fig:rings}c and Fig.~\ref{fig:rings}g, respectively.
+The \text{$P_{\pi}$} wafer maps of the undercut microring and racetrack modulators are displayed in Fig.~\ref{fig:rings}d and Fig.~\ref{fig:rings}h, respectively.
+We observe an average tuning efficiency improvement of 25.1, from average \text{$P_{\pi}$} of 100.01 mW and standard deviation 4.46 mW without undercut to average \text{$P_{\pi}$} of 3.99 mW and standard deviation 0.05 mW with undercut for the microring modulator.
+In the case of the racetrack-style ring modulator, the tuning efficiency improvement on average is 48.1, from average \text{$P_{\pi}$} of 63.11 mW and standard deviation 3.43 mW without undercut to average \text{$P_{\pi}$} of 1.31 mW and standard deviation 0.01 mW with undercut.
 Both undercut devices exhibit drastic increases in tuning efficiency, indicating full release from the substrate.